vzaigrin/NarReport/README.md

 # NarReport
-NarReport is a Shiny application for analyzing and visualization Nar files from EMC VNX and CLARiiON disks arrays
+NarReport is a Shiny application for analyzing and visualization Nar files from EMC VNX and CLARiiON disk arrays

 ## Description
 This applications takes CSV file, extracted from some Nar files from one disk array and performs the next tasks: